-Regarding Nero’s mass persecution of Christian’s in 64 A.D., Tacitus wrote a description of mass Christian persecution.
-This includes reference to Jesus (Christus, a latin transliteration of Christ, the Greek word for Messiah), being crucified (the extreme penalty) by Pontius Pilate.
-It also references a “most mischievous superstition” believed by Christians.
+see Regarding Nero’s mass persecution of Christian’s in 64 A.D., Tacitus wrote a description of mass Christian persecution.
+This includes reference to Jesus (Christus, a latin transliteration of Christ, the Greek word used for the Hebrew Messiah), being crucified (the extreme penalty) by Pontius Pilate.
+Tacitus also references a “most mischievous superstition” believed by Christians.
 This passage from Tacitus’ Annals is considered authentic by historians.
-It is noteworthy that it portrays Christians negatively, making it an unlikely forgery of pious Christians.
+It is noteworthy that Christians are portrayed negatively, making it an unlikely forgery of pious Christians.
 By 64 A.D.
-Christianity had expanded through the Roman Empire to such a degree that Christians became easy scapegoats for the great fire of Rome and became the brunt of mass persecution.
+Christianity had expanded through the Roman Empire to such a degree that Christians became easy scapegoats for the great fire of Rome and became the focus of mass persecution.

-The “mischievous superstition” Tacitus references is most likely the belief of Christians that Jesus returned to physical life again after dying on a cross.
+vardenafil for wome The “mischievous superstition” Tacitus references is most likely the belief of Christians that Jesus returned to physical life again after dying on a cross.
 This belief was called “evil” by Tacitus.
-It appears to have engendered Roman hatred for Christians, and was something the Romans sought to restrain.
+It appears to have fueled Roman hatred for Christians and their desire to restrain the growth of Christianity.

-The early Christians' relentless adherence to the belief that Jesus was confirmed to be the Hebrew Messiah by returning to physical life again after brutal torture and crucifixion gave rise to Christianity as a major world religion.
+female viagra 100mg england The early Christians’ adherence to the belief that Jesus resurrected to physical life again after brutal torture and crucifixion gave rise to Christianity as a major world religion.

-....That a few simple men should in one generation have invented so powerful and appealing a personality, so lofty an ethic and so inspiring a vision of human brotherhood, would be a miracle for more incredible than any recorded in the Gospels.
-After two centuries of Higher Criticism the outline of the life, character, and teaching of Christ, remain reasonably clear, and constitute the most fascinating feature in the history of Western Man. (p.557)
+follow “….That a few simple men should in one generation have invented so powerful and appealing a personality, so lofty an ethic and so inspiring a vision of human brotherhood, would be a miracle for more incredible than any recorded in the Gospels.
+After two centuries of Higher Criticism the outline of the life, character, and teaching of Christ, remain reasonably clear, and constitute the most fascinating feature in the history of Western Man”. (p.557)